marcosgarmar/marcosgarmar/README.md

 - 🤝 I’m looking for **an internship to start on March 2022**

-- ♻ I’m interested in **Agriculture, Green Technologies, technology, sports**
+- ♻ I’m interested in **Agriculture, Green Technologies, Technology, Sports**

 - 📫 How to reach me **marcos.wiskinto@gmail.com // marcosgarmar@usal.es**